splynx/docs/files/en/payment_systems/iCharge/iCharge.md

 iCharge
 ==================

 **iCharge** is a Splynx add-on.
-It uses to synchronize customers, invoices and payments with payment software - https://xilo.com Customers using iCharge can pay your invoices through their credit cards.
+It allows to refill balance and pay invoices via Xilo payment gateway - https://xilo.com.**

 Add-on can work with different credit cards, if cards are saved, then addon allows to charge all customers using *Direct debit order*.